w3c/wai-intro-atag/content/education.md

 ## Why Accessibility Matters

 Your current customers and potential new customers need learning management systems (LMS) that:

-* are accessible to instrictors with disabiliies
+* are accessible to instructors with disabilities
 * produce accessible content for students

 In many situations, accessibility is required by law.